-Virtual machine is special software emulating operation of a physical machine.
-A virtual machine is capable of running its own operating system and applications isolatedly from the physical one.
+A virtual machine is a special software that emulates the operation of a physical machine.
+A virtual machine is capable of running its own operating system and applications independently from the physical one.

 How to access the data?

-Being based on the resources of a physical machine, virtual machine remains completely independent and uses its own software-based components (CPU, motherboard, video adapter, network adapters and hard disks) which may differ from that of the 'real' machine it is installed on.
-However, virtual machine is unable go beyond the limits of its virtuality and should be located within real physical machine and resources of its operating system.
-The operating system where the virtual machine is installed on is called host OS, while the operating system of the virtual machine is referred to as guest OS.
+Based on the resources of a physical machine, a virtual machine remains completely independent and uses its own software-based components (the CPU, motherboard, video adapter, network adapters and hard disks) which may differ from those of the “real” machine it is installed on.
+However, a virtual machine is unable to go beyond the limits of its virtuality and should be located within a real physical machine and use its resources.
+The operating system the virtual machine is installed on is called the host OS, while the operating system of the virtual machine is referred to as the guest OS.

-Virtual disk is a file located on a host OS containing all information about data of a guest OS and is used to isolate virtual machine from the physical one.
-More than one virtual disk can operate simultaneously on a single physical drive, each isolated from one another.
+A virtual disk is a file located on a host OS with all information about the data of a guest OS and is used to isolate a virtual machine from the physical one.
+More than one virtual disk can be operated simultaneously on a single physical drive, each isolated from one another.
 A virtual disk may be a part of a virtual machine or may be mounted on the OS of a physical machine.

-A usual way to exchange information between host OS and guest OS is to run both of them and use virtual network transport.
-Virtualization software often offers transport wrapper software for guest OS allowing files exchange with simple drag-and-drop procedure.
+A usual way to exchange information between a host OS and a guest OS is to run both of them and use virtual network transport.
+Virtualization software often offers transport wrapper software for a guest OS allowing file exchange by a simple drag-and-drop procedure.

 However, data exchange may require much time or be simply impossible in the following situations:

 Getting data from a historical virtual machine snapshot:

 - running virtual machine is not recommended in order not to modify the snapshot.
 It's required to copy the virtual disk with setup and boot of a new virtual machine.

 Utilities of the virtual machine are not installed for some reason: